ceciliajonsson/L3-1DV610/modules/issue-log-text-checker.md

 3. Remove unneccecery comments in replaceWord.
 4. Split TextManipulator up to two different modules.
 TextReplacer and TextReverser

+## TextReplacer (priviously part of TextManipulator)
+1. Update replaceWord to throw an error when a non-word (like a number) is entered
+2. Update replaceNumber to throw an error if a number isn't entered

 2. Comment on line 43 in TextManipulator says: // If the text is empty or doesn't contain !?., send 'Hello World' back This is false as this has been updated and now returns: 'Couldn\'t find any sentences in the text.'